HarryJ12/AI-Powered_NFL_Team_Performance_Predictor/README.md

-# NextDown

-## AI-Powered NFL Team Performance Predictor
+# NextDown: AI-Powered NFL Team Performance Predictor

 NextDown is an NFL analytics pipeline made primarily with Python that uses multi-season team data and machine learning to predict **points scored** and **win probability**, delivered through an interactive dashboard.